 - Also check fuse and/or wiring in the outlet

 What to do if the motor/light is working but the machine not sewing?

-Replace the pressure foot. if the needle hits pressure foot.
+Replace the presser foot if the needle hits presser foot.

 Ensure that needle is correctly inserted.

 Why does the needle break or the needle gets bent/ blunt ?

 You needle is the most used part in a machine – so it could have broken due to prolonged use or it may have run over a pin or a hard object while sewing .
 But if this is not the case –